DataDog/integrations-extras/alertnow/README.md

 ### Datadog

-Follow the steps below for Datadog integration.
+Follow the steps below in your Datadog account.

 1. Open the [Webhooks Integration tile][5].